 The final exam will be out-of-class, consisting of an 8 to 10 page essay addressing some general topic to be picked by the instructor.
 The essay must consider material read in the class, and it must be turned in on time, with about ten days to work on it.
-The final essay will largely determine the class grade, but attention will also be paid to class participation in the case of B+ essays.
-The due date for the final exam is December 14.
+The final essay will largely determine the class grade (about 60%), but attention will also be paid to class participation in the case of B+ final essays.
+The due date for the final exam is May 7, the Thursday of finals week.